 The Company evaluates tax positions taken in the course of preparing its tax returns to determine whether they are "more-likely-than-not" to be sustained by the applicable tax authority.
-Tax benefits of positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax expense in the current year.
-The Company recognizes accrued interest and penalties related to uncertain tax benefits as income tax expense.
-There were no uncertain income tax positions at June 30, 2016, and December 31, 2015.
+Tax benefits of positions not deemed to meet the more-likely-than-not threshold could result in greater and undistributed ICTI, income and excise tax expense, and, if involving multiple years, a re-assessment of the Company's RIC status.
+GAAP requires recognition of accrued interest and penalties related to uncertain tax benefits as income tax expense.
+There were no uncertain income tax positions at September 30, 2016, and December 31, 2015.
 The current and prior three tax years remain subject to examination by U.S. federal and most state tax authorities.